alissonsol/Archive/examples/website/README.md

   - Azure requires a globally unique registry name.
     - Ping `yourname.azurecr.io` and confirm that name is not already in use.
     - Set the value just to the unique host name, like `yrn42website` (not `yrn42website.azurecr.io`).
-  - The current value is intentionally left empty so that validation will point out the need to edit the files.
 - Afterward, execute the same commands above, replacing `localhost` with `azure`.
+- In AKS, if you need to rerun the `workloads`, your IP Address may be deleted when the previous ingress controller is deleted.
+Check how to lock the IP resource in this [issue](https://stackoverflow.com/questions/66435282/how-to-make-azure-not-delete-public-ip-when-deleting-service-ingress-controlle).

 Back to main [readme](../../README.md).
 Back to list of [examples](../README.md).